811A tube 572B tube

 3.)
 Be sure your amplifier has forced positive bias of about 40 volts.
 This is accomplished with a high impedance voltage divider across the lower electrolytic.

-Bias Mod
+Bias Mod for Remote Cutoff Tubes

-Some recent 811A tubes have an unusual remote cutoff, and will not fully cut off with normal cathode self-bias.
 In this case the simplest modification is to add a 11.5:1 very high resistance divider, 750K 2 watt metal type and 100K in series.
+This divider can be used to force the cathode high.

 bias mod al811